geconnolly/geconnolly/README.md

 ### Grace Connolly (she/her)

-Undergraduate Physics Student at Arizona State University
+Astronomy and Astrophysics PhD Student at the University of Toronto Physics BS from Arizona State University

 <!--
 **geconnolly/geconnolly** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.